 2. Try different angles

 Find the best angle for your dish.
 Some foods work best from above, others at 45˚, and some at eye level.
+This is what I found:

-• Overhead shots (flat lays): Best for multiple dishes or flat foods such as pizzas.
+Overhead shots (flat lays): Best for multiple dishes or flat foods such as pizzas.

-• 45 degree shots: Great for plates with some height, like pasta dishes.
+45 degree shots: Great for plates with some height, like pasta dishes.

-• Eye-level shots: Perfect for cakes, burgers, and drinks.
+Eye-level shots: Perfect for cakes, burgers, and drinks.

-Advanced smartphone food photography techniques
+Advanced smartphone food photography settings

 Learning manual settings on your phone gives you more control and can make your images look professional.
 To see how the pros work with these same principles in a studio, read my breakdown on what do food photographers do.